Coastal Caria

 Overview

 It is impossible to see everything in one trip, yet this trip packs in a number of the significant sites while maintaining a decidedly leisurely pace.
-Daily cruising time never exceeds 4 hours per day.
-Some days we will be in ports exploring what is on offer on shore, while other days we will anchor in secluded bays enjoying the peace of the stars and the waves.
+Daily cruises transport us across turquoise waters to ancient cities, modern towns, and sheltered bays with pristine swimming and snorkeling possibilities.
+We include some longer optional walks.
 With a fantastic chef and plenty of gourmet Turkish red wine on board, every evening will be a special night out under the stars.

-October is the perfect time to cruise these coasts, as the water temperature is still warm enough to enjoy a swim at any time day or night, but the extreme temperatures of the summer have worn off.
-Still, the dramatic winds of the Aegean will not have arrived yet, and sailing should be relatively calm.
+September-October is the perfect time to cruise these coasts, as the water temperature is still warm enough to enjoy a swim at any time of the day or night, but the extreme temperatures of the summer have worn off.
+Likewise, sailing is relatively calm because the dramatic northerly winds of the Aegean Sea don't arrive until December.

-Our captain has 40 years experience sailing these waters, and this is his own private wooden ship.
+Our captain has 40 years experience sailing these waters, and personally built this gulet (his fifth).
 He and his crew of 4 keep the boat spotlessly clean, while also attending to our guest's every need.
-Come and relax with us, while we enter the world of ancient Greek maritime travelers.
+Join us, as we enter the world of ancient Mediterranean maritime travelers!

 Historical-Cultural view

 The “Coastal Caria” tour is so named because this region of southwestern Anatolia was once inhabited by the Carian people, attested in many ancient Greek sources.
-We explore various layers of history of the region of Caria, including its bronze-era ancient seafaring past (1000-2000 BC), its Greek golden era (500-100 BC), churches from the Byzantine “late antique” period, and the prominent 14th – 15th century crusader fortresses left by the retreating Knights Hospitaller (St. John’s Order of the Knights of Malta).
+We explore various layers of history, including its bronze-era ancient seafaring past (2000-1200 BC), Mycenean migrations starting in 1100 BC, its Classical era under Persian rule (550-330 BC), then later Hellenistic, Roman, and Christian eras.
+This coastline was not a focus of Seljuk or Ottoman industry, but the two centuries of Knights Hospitaller did leave an architectural legacy as we will see at the Petronium Fortress in Bodrum.

 The Carian people were a mainland tribe who had their own language and alphabet, but established trade and political ties with various Greek entities.
 For example, king Mausolus of Halikarnassos was a satrap of the Persian Achaemenid empire but hired Greek architects from Priene to build his magnificent burial chamber.
 The resulting structure gave the name “mausoleum” to all future extravagant tombs because of its immense structure and incredibly ornate carvings.
-Some of the blocks of this mausoleum were used in the construction of the harbor fortress by 15th century knights, while many of the carved statues and panels are housed in the British Museum.
-There is also an ancient Greek theater preserved in the hillside above the Bodrum bay, and various remnants of a large defensive wall structure from that period.
+The language is attested in a variety of inscriptions that have baffled scholars for centuries, but was finally deciphered in the 1980s with the help of bi-lingual inscriptions found in Egypt, where Carian mercenaries worked in the 6th century BC.

 The charter boat